w4bo/AA2526-unibo-bigdataandcloudplatforms/slides/03-nosql.md

 **Interlinked data**

-- *Social networks* are one of the most typical use case of graph databases (e.g., to store friendships or work relationships); *every relationship-centric domain is a good one*
+- *Social networks* are one of the most typical use cases of graph databases (e.g., to store friendships or work relationships); *every relationship-centric domain is a good one*

 **Routing and location-based services**

 - Applications working on the *TSP (Travelling Salesman Problem)* problem
-- Location-based application that, for instance, recommend the best restaurant nearby; in this case, *relationships model the distance between node*
+- Location-based application that, for instance, recommends the best restaurant nearby; in this case, *relationships model the distance between nodes*

 **Recommendation applications, fraud-detection**

-- Systems recommending «the products bought by your friends», or «the products bought by those who bought your same products»
+- Systems recommending «the products bought by your friends», or «the products bought by those who bought the same products»
-- When relationships model behaviors, outlier detection may be useful to identify frauds
+- When relationships model behaviors, outlier detection may be useful to identify fraud

 # Graph: real use cases